Reggie Jackson: Sherman Park and the evidence of things unknown

 What white Americans have never fully understood but what the Negro can never forget–is that white society is deeply implicated in the ghetto.
 White institutions created it, white institutions maintain it, and white society condones it.”

 Scholars and political leaders have debated those words for nearly fifty years.
-Many who’ve spoken out today have mirrored the words of the commission.
+Many who have spoken out today have mirrored the words of the commission.
 Just over a year ago I was asked by the Greater Together Coalition in association with the Zeidler Center for Public Discussion to write a synopsis of several key facts related to Milwaukee’s black and Latino communities.
 I was asked to analyze these ten key issues:

 - Milwaukee has the worst Black/White residential segregation.